-2.2.4 Plans Preparation
+2.3.5 Plans Preparation

 Retaining wall plans are typically included within the set of roadway plans and the sheets are numbered using an "S" prefix.
+However, if retaining walls are used as vertical bridge abutments, include the wall plans in the bridge plans.
 Include the following information in the wall construction plans:

-2.2.4.1 Design Information
+2.3.5.1 Design Information